malevinson/mapitalist/README.md

 ## Instructions:
 - Click on a country of interest to see specific details.
 Use the left side navigation menu for more options.
 - Click the globe to see a world summary
 - Click the globe for country specific detail
 - Click on the graph ...
 - Click on the chatter icon to see recent tweets referencing the index used to track that specific country

+## Setup:
+- Run `bundle install`
+- Run `rake db:setup`
+- Run `rails s`
+- Navigate to your page (e.g. localhost:300)
+- Enjoy!